jiaxshi/meta-qcom-robotics/README.md

 - Standalone compilation based on Yocto Project.

-Note: This alpha release provides ROS core enablement only.
-Other features are excepted in future releases.

 # How to sync and build the QIRF SDK

-**QIRF packages are generated combined with Qualcomm Linux 1.0 base in Alpha release.
-Further, QIRF will also support standalone way to generated SDK packages later.**
+**QIRF packages are generated combined with Qualcomm Linux 1.0 base.**

 ## Host Setup